grepdisc/kindfools/_pages/writeon.md

 ## Upcoming workshops

-- *Tuesday, December 9th at 6:00pm-8:30pm* WRITE ON at TBA [Sign Up](/signups/writeon20251209/){: .btn .btn--success}
+- *Tuesday, December 9th at 6:00pm-8:30pm EST* WRITE ON on Zoom.
+    [Sign Up](/signups/writeon20251209/){: .btn .btn--success}

-- *Thursday, December 18th at 1:00pm-3:30pm* WRITE ON at TBA [Sign Up](/signups/writeon20251218/){: .btn .btn--success}
+- *Thursday, December 18th at 1:00pm-3:30pm* WRITE ON at the Frank E. Merriweather Library [Sign Up](/signups/writeon20251218/){: .btn .btn--success}

 - Direct Message -  a series of community workshops about collectively reclaiming our creative voices.